vinayak0703/BlumieeTooniee/README.md

 >
 >           Search for 'Session Storage' menu
 >           1. Inside it click on 'https://telegram.blum.codes' file
->           1. Inside it seach for query_id line
+>           1. Inside it search for query_id line
 >           2. Click on it and the full value will be displayed below
 >           3. Copy it and it is your QUERY_URI